whitneyburton/portfolios/students/1801-front/david-daugherty/20180607-David-Daugherty-M3.md

 ## D: Professional Skills
 This mod, we learned about how to tailor our resumes and learned about getting better at answering interview questions.
+We also were tasked to build an alumni profile page for after Turing.

 ### Gear Up
 #### Micro-Agression